 I was interviewed by The Times of India for an article they’re doing on work/life balance.
 Not sure if it will run or if my comments will survive the editor’s red pen, but very cool nonetheless that The Times found The Balance Project and was interested in my thoughts.

 They are writing their article in response to a candid, informative, and fascinating interview Indra Nooyi, the CEO of Pepsico, gave last week at the Aspen Ideas Festival.
-[Read a transcript of the interview at The Atlantic.]
-Some of my favorite quotes:

 - “I don’t think women can have it all.
 I just don’t think so.”